JacobColombo4729/hibiscus-bot/readme.md

 │   ├── embeddings.py     # Handles the RAG implementation (chunking, embedding, retrieval).
 │   └── prompts.py        # Contains the prompt templates for the agents.
 ├── .gitignore
-├── app.py                # The main entry point for the Chainlit application.
+├── main.py               # The main entry point for the FastAPI application.
-├── chainlit.md           # The introductory content for the Chainlit UI.
 ├── pyproject.toml
 ├── readme.md
 └── requirements.txt